ruby/rdoc/README.txt

 == DESCRIPTION:

-RDoc is an application that produces documentation for one or more Ruby source files.
+RDoc produces HTML and command-line documentation for Ruby projects.
 RDoc includes the +rdoc+ and +ri+ tools for generating and displaying online documentation.

 See RDoc for a description of RDoc's markup and basic use.

 == SYNOPSIS:

+To generate HTML documentation:

+  rdoc .

+To generate documentation programmatically:

   gem 'rdoc'
   require 'rdoc/rdoc'